soma2000-lang/Assignment/README.md

 ![alt text](assets/image-2.png)

-- Models used Descion Tree Regrssor ,Random Forest Regrssor,Logistic Regression
-- Tranformers- bert-uncased,AutoToeinzer and Auto Model
+- Tranformers- bert-uncased,AutoTokeinzer and Auto Model

 - Data Requirements: Transformers often require large amounts of data for effective training.
 Smaller datasets can lead to overfitting or suboptimal performance.Fixed Sequence Length: Transformers rely on fixed-size input sequences due to their positional embeddings.
 Handling variable-length inputs efficiently can be a challenge.Lack of Causality in Standard Attention: The standard self-attention mechanism used in Transformers doesn’t inherently capture causality.